elgohr/Publish-Docker-Github-Action/README.md

 #### include_latest (when using `tag_semver`)
 Always push the `latest` tag.
-This only applies when using `tag_semver`, and the version doesn't contain a special component (i.e. any non-number character after the patch part)
+This only applies when using `tag_semver`, and the version doesn't contain a pre-release component (i.e. any non-number character after the patch part)

 ```yaml
 with: